kiboschool/course-pm-and-design/src/lessons/software-dev-teams.md

 After completing this lesson, you will be able to:

 - Explain the role of product managers and product designers on digital product teams
-- Describe the design thinking process and stages, and explain the benefits of design thinking approach to problem-solving
+- Describe the design thinking process and stages, and explain the benefits of using design thinking to solve problems
 - Formulate problem statements using the "How Might We" framework
-- Generate varied potential solutions to a stated problem
+- Apply one or more ideation techniques to generate potential solutions to a problem

 ## Sections